Proposed Illyrian vocabulary: External influences

 The Ancient Greek language would have become an important external influence on Illyrian-speakers who occupied lands adjacent to ancient Greek colonies, mainly on the Adriatic coast.
-The Taulantii and the Bylliones had, according to Strabo, become bilingual.
+The Taulantii around Epidamnos and the Bylliones experienced a certain degree of bilingualism.
 Invading Celts who settled on lands occupied by Illyrians brought the Illyrians into contact with the Celtic languages and some tribes were Celticized especially those in Dalmatia and the Pannoni.
 Intensive contact may have happened in what is now Bosnia, Croatia, and Serbia.
 Due to this intensive contact, and because of conflicting classical sources, it is unclear whether some ancient tribes were Illyrian or Celtic (ex: Scordisci) or mixed in varying degree.
 Thracians and Paeonians also occupied lands populated by Illyrians, bringing Illyrians into contact with the Thracian language and Paeonian language.
 Certainly, no serious linguistic study of Illyrian language could be made without the inclusion of Latin, in addition to ancient Greek, Thracian and Celtic languages, as the peoples that spoke those languages were recorded by both ancient and modern historians to have lived in lands inhabited by Illyrians at one period of time in history or another.
 Last, but certainly not least, any comprehensive study of Illyrian language must take into account the Indo-European glossary.